PC components and connectors are essential for any computer system, and it’s important to know which ones are compatible with each other.

 We’ll also cover how to install and configure your components, as well as provide advice on how to avoid common mistakes when installing or configuring PC components.
 So if you’re looking to upgrade or repair your computer system, this blog is a must-read.

-11 Components of Computer Hardware
+11 PC Components of Computer Hardware

 Computer hardware is a group of components that together make up a computer.
 It includes the: